Samrex010/Taskman---To-Do-list/README.md

 Known issue: Every task is saved to localStorage but without their finished/unfinished status, that means if you have marked some task as finished, when you re-open the extension, finished task will again become unmarked.

-If you can make some changes to this app(Even a little), you're most welcomed. please make a pull request and i will gladly accept it, Thanks :)
+NOTE: If you can make some changes to this app(Even a little), you're most welcomed. please make a pull request and i will gladly accept it, Thanks :)